kk7nc/Text_Classification/README.rst

 Compute the Matthews correlation coefficient (MCC)

-The Matthews correlation coefficient is used in machine learning as a measure of the quality of binary (two-class) classifications.
-It takes into account true and false positives and negatives and is generally regarded as a balanced measure which can be used even if the classes are of very different sizes.
+The Matthews correlation coefficient is used in machine learning as a measure of the quality of binary (two-class) classification problems.
+It takes into account of true and false positives and negatives and is generally regarded as a balanced measure which can be used even if the classes are of very different sizes.
 The MCC is in essence a correlation coefficient value between -1 and +1.
 A coefficient of +1 represents a perfect prediction, 0 an average random prediction and -1 an inverse prediction.
 The statistic is also known as the phi coefficient.

 .. code:: python